syt123450/Three.js-Solar-Exploration/wiki/Individual Log - Bou Yu.md

 ### [Oct.02.2017] Refactor code
 * Refactoring & fixing pin prototype

+___

+### [Sept.25.2017 - Oct.01.2017] Core Values
+* See the whole
+  * Each member works on respective parts
+  * Keep work on schedule for timely delivery

+* Communication
+  * Met with the team to decide on the design of the cone
+  * Met with other members of the group to talk about what they did, three.js learning experience, and refactoring code

+* Decide as late as possible
+  * Every team member works on a prototype of the different functionalities and we will be able to decide on functionalities best suite our need

 ### [Sept.29.2017] Front-end pin icon & Country longitude and latitude data
 * Extract country coordinates from google api and uploaded to github
 * Managed to put in pin icon and flag, allowed cone to spin but I'm having trouble getting it in the right location and angle